How to add signatures to emails sent from shared mailboxes

 When your signature rule and template are ready, click Save & Publish to go live with the new signature.

-Now, after the email is sent from the shared mailbox, CodeTwo will add the signature set for this mailbox below the personal signature inserted in the email app (Fig. 10.).
+Now, after the email is sent from the shared mailbox, CodeTwo will add the signature set for this mailbox below the personal signature inserted in the email app (as shown in Fig. 8. before).

 How to set up a dedicated shared mailbox signature